owlbarn/tutorial/book/linear-algebra/README.md

 ```

-Iterating rows and columns are similar to iterating elements, by using `iteri_rows`, `mapi_rows`, and etc. The following example prints the sum of each row.
+Iterating rows and columns are similar to iterating elements, by using `iteri_rows`, `mapi_rows`, etc. The following example prints the sum of each row.

 ```ocaml env=matrix_env1